fjvallarino/monomer/docs/tutorials/06-composite.md

 A `dropTarget` also receives two arguments:

 - A function that can create user events.
-The type of the argument must match the type of the item being dragged.
+The type of the argument must match the type of the value provided by the widget being dragged.
 This event will be raised when the item is dropped.
 - A child node, which represents the target of the drop operation.
-This node can be anything, although it will usually give an indication of what has been dropped on it.
+This node can be anything, although it will usually give an indication of what has been dropped on it (for example, it's a list containing the dropped widgets).

 The style of the dropTarget can be customized to let the user know it accepts the dragged item.
+This behaves similarly to `styleHover`, but it is only active when an item is being dragged.